-- 1. An excused absence is defined as: - a.
-Personal illness of the student - b.
-Medical appointment - c.
-Death in the student's immediate family - d.
-An approved school activity - e.
-Significant community event with prior permission of the Headmaster. - f.
-Military connected students - g.
-Religious holiday of the student's faith (prior notification required) - h.
-Religious institutes, conferences, or workshops (prior notification required) - i.
-Non-school sponsored event or educational enrichment activity, as determined and approved by the Headmaster - j.
-Forced absence by any law enforcement agency - k.
-Mental health counseling for the student (doctor's note required) - 2.
-On the day the student returns to school, parents must send a note explaining the reason for their child's absence.
+- 1. An excused absence is defined as:

+- a.
+Personal illness of the student

+- b.
+Medical appointment

+- c.
+Death in the student's immediate family

+- d.
+An approved school activity

+- e.
+Military connected students

+- f.
+Religious holiday of the student's faith (prior notification required)

+- g.
+Mental health counseling for the student (doctor's note required)

+- 2. Within 48 hours of a student's return to school, parents must send a note explaining the reason for their child's absence.
 A maximum of 5 handwritten notes will be accepted per school year.
 Once the limit for handwritten notes has been exceeded, absences will be marked as unexcused if not accompanied by a doctor's note.